pranavpatil004/DS-and-Algo/LLD/LLD Cheatsheet.md

     3. Builder
         -- useful when the object needs multiple parameters for its creation.
         -- also useful when we want to force a specific order while creating the object.
+        -- It has an abstract builder and its implementations.
+It has a director class which actually calls the builder classes and get the objects built in a specific order.
+You use the director in your code to get the object created.
+If an object has different sequences, then you can have different directors.
         -- eg. JIRA utility class
         -- eg. Computer class: create a builder which will take the inputs from user and create the object in a desired order and then return the object.